All Products

 Note

-3. On the Data Change Tickets page, configure the parameters that are described in the following table.
+3. On the Data Change Tickets page, configure the parameters.
+The following table describes some of the key parameters.

 Parameter